MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Introduction

 The SSL paradigm is promising for Earth Observation (EO) applications, where unlabeled data is abundant, but labeled data remains scarce and costly.
 However, to fully leverage the potential of SSL, it may be necessary to adapt off-the-shelf approaches to the unique characteristics of EO data.
 A key characteristic of EO data lies in its heterogeneity across resolutions, scales, modalities, and spectral bands \cite{rolf2024}.
 This heterogeneity is frequently reflected in multimodal, multitemporal, and multispectral EO datasets, where the integration of various sensors effectively addresses the spatial-temporal-spectral \say{resolution dilemma} \cite{al2013}.

-Our goal in this work is to efficiently adapt the canonical SSL framework of masked autoencoding to the specific characteristics of EO data to learn useful and versatile representations.
-We adapt the Masked Autoencoder (MAE) \cite{he2021}, which has shown strong performance and computational efficiency on natural images.
-However, extending the MAE to multimodal, multitemporal, and multispectral EO data introduces several challenges.
+Our goal in this work is to efficiently adapt the canonical SSL framework of masked autoencoding to the specific characteristics of EO data.
+Concretely, we aim to design SSL methods that (i) effectively address the main axes of heterogeneity in EO data—multimodality, multitemporality, and multispectrality—and (ii) natively support very high-resolution (VHR) imagery.

+To this end, we build on the Masked Autoencoder (MAE) \cite{he2021}, which has demonstrated strong performance and computational efficiency on natural images.
+Extending the MAE to multimodal, multitemporal, and multispectral EO data, however, poses several unique challenges.

 First, integrating multiple modalities and temporal observations requires an effective fusion strategy.
 One approach, \emph{joint-token fusion}, projects all data dimensions into a shared token space.
 An alternative, \emph{token-based fusion}, first clusters data dimensions, embeds them separately, and fuses the resulting tokens.

-Token-based fusion appears more suited for handling multimodality and multitemporality for several reasons: (i) it better captures the heterogeneity across modalities and time steps, (ii) it allows the integration of modality- and temporality-specific encodings, and (iii) it enables the use of cross-modal and cross-temporal self-supervisory signals.
+Token-based fusion appears more suited for handling multimodality/multitemporality as it (i) better captures the heterogeneity across modalities and time steps, (ii) allows the integration of modal and temporal encodings, and (iii) enables cross-modal and cross-temporal self-supervisory signals.
 Yet, it remains unclear whether fusion should be applied early or late in the model.

-Second, handling multispectral data adds further complexity.
+Second, handling multispectrality adds further complexity.
 Here, the choice between token-based and joint-token fusion is less obvious.
 While joint-token fusion offers computational efficiency, it limits the ability to incorporate cross-spectral self-supervisory signals.
-A key question, then, is whether we can preserve the computational benefits of joint-token fusion while reintroducing an effective prior on the multispectral structure—potentially through a carefully designed normalization of reconstruction targets.
+A key question is whether we can preserve the computational benefits of joint-token fusion while reintroducing an effective prior on the data's multispectral structure—potentially through a carefully designed normalization of reconstruction targets.

-We investigate these questions in \cref{sec:ablation} and, based on our findings, introduce our proposed approach, \textbf{MAESTRO}, in \cref{sec:maestro}.
-MAESTRO extends the MAE framework by applying token-based early fusion across time steps and similar modalities, and token-based late fusion across dissimilar modalities.
-For multispectrality, MAESTRO employs joint-token early fusion combined with a novel normalization scheme for reconstruction targets.
+We investigate these questions in \cref{sec:ablation} and, based on our findings, we introduce our proposed approach, \textbf{MAESTRO}, in \cref{sec:maestro}.
+MAESTRO extends the MAE framework by applying token-based early fusion across time steps and similar modalities, but late fusion across dissimilar modalities.
+For handling multispectrality, MAESTRO employs joint-token early fusion combined with a novel normalization scheme for reconstruction targets.